 The first to lead his brother the very Christ to see.

 With hearts for Thee made ready, watch we throughout the year,

 Forward to lead our brethren to own Thine Advent near.

-for Thine apostle, whose short lived doubtings prove
+All praise for Thine apostle, whose short lived doubtings prove

 Thy perfect twofold nature, the fullness of Thy love.

 On all who wait Thy coming shed forth Thy peace, O Lord,